Twins' Jake Cave takes away some good memories from Yankee Stadium start

 He still has plenty of old friends on the Yankees roster and coaching staff, and they remembered him, too.
 He received texts from pals like Kyle Higashioka, Aaron Judge and Tyler Wade, and heard about it on the field the next day, too.

-"Reggie Willits, their outfield guy [and first-base coach], I got along with him real well when I was over there, so of course he came up to me talking a bunch of crap," Cave said with a smile. " 'How come you couldn't take hits away when you were here?'
+"Reggie Willits, their outfield guy [and first-base coach], I got along with him real well when I was over there, so of course he came up to me talking," Cave said with a smile. " 'How come you couldn't take hits away when you were here?'
 Stuff like that.
 It was fun."

 But not as much fun as it could have been.
 The Twins' comeback fell short, and New York won the first of three straight against the Twins 7-5.
 "Yeah, it would have been a lot more fun to beat them," Cave said.
 "A good night for me, but winning is the priority.
 That would have made it a great one."